Only 1/8 of adult Americans are “metabolically healthy”.

 These are the best ways to increase metabolic flexibility:

 - Practice time-restricted eating (TRE).
 Compressing your meals into a shorter window increases your body’s ability to burn stored body fat.

 - Exercise.
 Burns stored glycogen, builds mitochondria, and sensitizes your body to insulin.
 Daily physical movement is one of the top (and fastest) ways to improve metabolic health.

 - Become fat-adapted.
 People turn to low or zero-carb to teach their body to burn stored fat.
 When this happens, insulin can drop.
-Then your fasting blood sugar stabilizers and you avoid the mid-day energy slump.
+Then your fasting blood sugar stabilizes and you avoid the mid-day energy slump.

 - Targeted nutrition.
-Build healthy mitochondria by increasing your intake of magnesium, polyphenols, omega-3 fatty acids.
+Build healthy mitochondria by increasing your intake of magnesium, polyphenols, and omega-3 fatty acids.
 Avoid industrial sources of omega-6, and ruthlessly eliminate fried foods.
 For example, fish & chips contain a mitochondrial poison called aldehyde at levels 200 times above what the WHO deems safe.

 - Remove processed foods.
 Sugar is really a nutritionless appetite stimulant

 .
 Triggering hunger, cravings, and moodiness.
 Refined sugars, simple carbohydrates, and other ultra-processed foods often spike blood glucose and insulin higher than table sugar.
 Reduce bread, pasta, and rice where possible.